jamesshore/test-console/README.md

 restore();
 ```

-Example of using `ignore()` to prevent an asynchronous function from writing to the console:
+Example of using `ignore()` to prevent an asynchronous function with a callback from writing to the console:

 ```javascript
 const restore = stdout.ignore();